 You may apply for a provisional certificate before production commences or during production.
 A provisional certificate indicates eligibility and the extent to which elements of projected expenditure on a production may be counted towards QAPE related to PDV.
-The Film Certification Advisory Board (the Board) is responsible for issuing provisional certificates.
+The Board is responsible for issuing provisional certificates.